- Home

 If cancer of the uterus returns

-For some people, uterine cancer does come back after treatment, which is known as a recurrence.
-This is why it’s important to have regular check-ups and to report any symptoms (e.g. vaginal bleeding, pain in the abdomen, swelling, unexpected weight loss, unexplained cough) immediately, rather than waiting for your next follow-up appointment.
+For some people, cancer of the uterus does come back after treatment (called a recurrence).
+This is why it’s important to have regular check-ups and to immediately report any symptoms (e.g. vaginal bleeding, pain in the abdomen, swelling, unexpected weight loss, unexplained cough), rather than waiting for your next follow-up appointment.

-Most uterine cancers that come back do so in the first 2–3 years after treatment.
+Most cancers of the uterus that come back do so in the first 2–3 years after treatment.
 If you have had a hysterectomy, cancer of the uterus usually comes back in the vagina or pelvic lymph nodes.
-It is possible for the cancer to come back in another part of your body.
+It is also possible for the cancer to come back in another part of the body.
 If the cancer does recur, you will usually be offered further treatment to remove the cancer or help control its growth.

 Podcast for people affected by cancer